IATI/iati-datastore-docs/docs/adv_example.rst

 A researcher wants to find IATI activities with a focus on diabetes in Botswana.

-First, they need to find IATI activities which mention diabetes in the title or description, and list Botswana as a recipient country.
+They need to find IATI activities which mention diabetes in the title or description, and list Botswana as a recipient country.
 Recipient country codes can be declared at activity or transaction level, so they need to create a grouped query.

 * Group A. will search for phrases related to diabetes in all narrative IATI elements, using the query **diabet\***.
 This uses the wildcard search operator **\***, meaning it will return results including the words diabetic and diabetes.